qwq0/qwq0/README.md

 - Hi, I’m @qwq0
-- How to reach me: TencentQQ 2792512423 (Please let me know you're from GitHub when you friend me)
+- How to reach me: (Please let me know you're from GitHub when you friend me)
+  - TencentQQ 2792512423
+  - Telegram @qwq_yahu